My Life With The Chicken-Dog

-So, enter the “Chicken-Dog” – Aptly nicknamed for her trademark “bark and run” policy.
+Enter the “Chicken-Dog”, aptly nicknamed for her trademark “bark and run” policy.

 Her given name is Leia and she has been a staple at Generator every Monday, Tuesday and Wednesday for about a year.
 She is a beautiful one and a half year old Sheltie and has been inaugurated as our Good Will Ambassador.

 I’ve wanted a dog since the time I was a teenager but it wasn’t until my life was firmly planted that I was able to consider one.
 And even then, I had to take on this responsibility knowing that she would become “the office dog” during those long hours spent at work – I accepted that, and I even embraced that.
 She’d love it, right?